ambrazhei/aweCSSome/README.md

 ### No default theme

 AweCSSome doesn't have a default theme for page components.
 Component's CSS code represents only their composition, not the appearance.
-So there's no need for a developer to override framework's code.
+So there's no need for a developer to override the framework code.
 Just write (extend) your own code (add new properties) next to the component's code following BEM's redefinition levels [rules](https://en.bem.info/methodology/redefinition-levels).

 **Example**